NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 #### Field: Supply Air Fan Operating Mode Schedule Name

-This field is a schedule name (ref: Schedule) that determines whether the operating modes of unit heater’s On:Off fan.
-A schedule values of 0 indicates cycling fan operation (fan cycles with cooling/heating coil).
-A schedule values greater than 0 (usually 1 is used) indicate constant fan operation (fan runs continually regardless of coils operation).
-If this input field is left blank, then the operating mode of the OnOff fan type defaults to cycling operation.
+This field is a schedule name (ref: Schedule) that determines the operating modes of the unit heater’s On:Off fan.
+A schedule value of 0 indicates cycling fan operation (fan cycles with cooling/heating coil).
+A schedule value greater than 0 (usually 1 is used) indicates constant fan operation (fan runs continually regardless of the coils operation).
+If this input field is left blank, then the operating mode of the On:Off fan type defaults to cycling operation.

 #### Field: Heating Coil Object Type